DedalusProject/dedalus/docs/machines/bridges/bridges.rst

-Running Dedalus on Pleiades
+Running Dedalus on Bridges
 ========================================

-Our scratch disk system on Pleiades is ``/nobackup/user-name``.
+Our scratch disk system on Bridges is ``/pylon1/group-name/user-name``.
 On this and other systems, I suggest soft-linking your scratch directory to a local working directory in home; I uniformly call mine ``workdir``::

-      ln -s /nobackup/bpbrown workdir
+      ln -s /pylon1/group-name/user-name workdir

-Long-term mass storage is on LOU.
+Long-term spinning storage is on ``/pylon2`` and is provided by allocation request.